Great Gatsby Curve: Explanation of the chart

+Etymology

-The name of the curve refers to the novel The Great Gatsby by Francis Scott Fitzgerald.
+The name of the curve refers to the novel The Great Gatsby (1925) by Francis Scott Fitzgerald.
+The classic novel dramatises the gap between intergenerational wealth and the newly rich during the Jazz Age.
 The main character of this story, Jay Gatsby, was born in an impoverished family, but he earned lots of money and dramatically improved their social level during the years.

-Judd Cramer related the story of the birth of the Great Gatsby Curve to Miles Corak in responding to an email he sent him in September 2016:
+Judd Cramer, former staff economist at the Council of Economic Advisers, related the story of the birth of the Great Gatsby Curve to Miles Corak in responding to an email he sent him in September 2016:

 The short version of the story is: Reid Stevens and I were working with Alan for his speech at the Center for American Progress about the middle class.
-We got data from your paper and elsewhere and made the figure at Alan’s direction.
-Alan wanted a name for it; something that spoke about the rich staying rich, etc. We were in a meeting in the chairman’s conference room and he asked us to go brainstorm names.
+We got data from your paper and elsewhere and made the figure at Alan's direction.
+Alan wanted a name for it; something that spoke about the rich staying rich, etc. We were in a meeting in the chairman's conference room and he asked us to go brainstorm names.
 We went back to the room where many of the junior staffers sat together, we called it the bullpen, and after we explained the curve to all the staffers, we each put down one suggestion.
-Reid may remember the also-rans better than I do but I wrote down the Great Gatsby curve because of Gatsby’s trouble trying to jump social classes in spite of his money.
+Reid may remember the also-rans better than I do but I wrote down the Great Gatsby curve because of Gatsby's trouble trying to jump social classes in spite of his money.
 A few of the other staffers teased me for my suggestion.
 None of the others were too great in my opinion; I remember a lot of the other names playing on white picket fences/silver spoons in their names.We then walked the list back over to Alan and his chief of staff, David Vandivier.
 Alan read all the names and chose the Great Gatsby curve.
 During that time in DC, Alan was in the business of promoting New Jersey wines and he gave Reid and me a bottle for our help with the speech that went well a few days later.
 I think that touches on the major points.

 Krueger predicted that "the persistence in the advantages and disadvantages of income passed from parents to the children" will "rise by about a quarter for the next generation as a result of the rise in inequality that the U.S. has seen in the last 25 years."
+The Great Gatsby Curve was used to advocate policies that aimed to reduce income and educational inequality by raising the minimum wage, providing subsidies for health insurance through the Affordable Care Act, etc.